agarwalkaushal/Infinite-Shapes/README.md

 # Infinite-Shapes

-This is an old demo of the game.
 Visit the link above to play the build and become a beta tester.

 ![alt text](https://raw.githubusercontent.com/agarwalkaushal/Infinite-Shapes/master/demo.gif)